mkht/PSOpenAI/Docs/Request-ImageEdit.md

 ```

 ### -Model
 The model to use for image generation.
-Only dall-e-2 and gpt-image-1 are supported.
-Defaults to dall-e-2 unless a parameter specific to gpt-image-1 is used.
+Only `dall-e-2` and the GPT image models are supported.
+Defaults to `dall-e-2` unless a parameter specific to the GPT image models is used.

 ```yaml
 Type: String